-Reference Title Summary of change Application date of standard Application date for Group AASB 15 and AASB 2014-5 AASB 2015-8 AASB 2016-3 Revenue from Contracts with Customers AASB 15 will supersede the current revenue recognition guidance in IAS 18 Revenue , IAS 11 Construction Contracts and related Interpretations.
-The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The standard introduces a 5-step approach to revenue recognition: Step 1: Identify the contract(s) with the customer.
-Step 2: Identify the performance obligations in the contract.
-Step 3: Determine the transaction price.
-Step 4: Allocate the transaction price to the performance obligations in the contract.
-Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
-As the Group is in the project assessment stage and currently has no customers, this standard would have no effect on its current financial statements.
-1 January 2018 1 January 2018 AASB 16 Leases Lessees are required to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+Reference Title Summary of change Application date of standard Application date for Group AASB 16 Leases The key features of the standard are: Lessees are required to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee measures right-of-use assets similarly to other non-financial assets and lease liabilities similarly to other financial liabilities.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
 The measurement includes non-cancellable lease payments and payments to be made in optional periods if the lessee is reasonably certain to exercise an option to extend the lease, or not to exercise an option to terminate the lease.
-A lessor continues to classify its leases as operating leases or finance leases, and to account for these two types of leases differently.
+1 January 2019 1 January 2019 A lessor continues to classify its leases as operating leases or finance leases, and to account for these two types of leases differently.
 Enhanced disclosure requirements will improve information disclosed about a lessor's risk exposure.
 The Group will recognise a right-of-use asset and liability for its office premises leases and any other leases it has at the date of application of the standard.
 Depreciation of the lease assets and interest on the lease liability will be recognised in profit or loss.
-1 January 2019 1 January 2019